rayct/Workout-Form-MERN/README.md

-# A Workout App using the MERN Tech Stack with Authentication.
+# A Workout Web App with Authentication using the MERN Tech Stack .

 A Full-stack Web Application using the MERN Stack Demonstrating all core principles of Back-end and Front-end.